Tenant Education Guide

-- Is finding a space without hiring a broker a good idea?
+- Is finding a space without hiring a tenant representation broker a good idea?

-- What is the best way to select a broker?
+- What is the best way to select a tenant representation broker?

-- My broker doesn’t have much experience; should I be worried?
+- My tenant representation broker doesn’t have much experience.
+Should I be worried?

 - What is the difference between a large and small space?

-- Now that I've found a space, how long of a lease should I sign?
+- How long of a lease should I sign?

 - Should I use an attorney to review my lease?